masters-of-cats/cf-networking-release/docs/3rd-party-v2.md

 # 3rd Party Plugin Development for Container Networking

+## Table of Contents

+- Introduction
+- Architecture
+- Mandatory Features
+   - NetOut
+   - NetIn
+   - Policy Configuration
+   - MTU
+   - Bosh DNS
+   - Plugin is a bosh release
+- Optional Capabilities
+   - Per ASG Logging
+   - Global ASG and Container-to-Continer Logging
+   - Bosh Backup and Restore
+- Getting Data from CF
+   - From the Config
+   - From the Internal Policy Server
+   - From CAPI
+   - From  BBS
+- Common Gotchas

 ## Introduction

 *If you want to integrate your own CNI plugin with Cloud Foundry, begin by reviewing the component diagrams on the [architecture page](arch.md).
 Note that your plugin would replace the components in red, and take on the responsibilities of these components.*